 A detailed technical project and site plan must be prepared for permits.
 If the author does not own such skills, architectural design support can be included either by the author involving a specialist in his or her team, or allocating production budget for design services.

-A monument, sculpture, memorial, fountain, or similar structure over 5 meters in height and intended for public use requires a building permit and must be designed by a qualified designer/architect and supported by a compliant construction project.
+A monument, sculpture, memorial, fountain, or similar structure over 5 meters in height and intended for public use requires a building permit and must be designed by a qualified designer/architect and supported by a compliant construction project, in accordance to the Estonian Building Regulations.
 An installation or sculpture under 5 meters in height requires just a construction project and approval from ALPA.

 Travel costs for the artist are covered up to 1000€.